The Mom Guilt Struggles Are Real

 She really thought we weren’t going to come.

-I can’t be an ‘always’ kind of mom.
+I can’t be an ‘always’ kind of mom, even when the guilt makes me feel like I need to be.

 I’m not sure i ever will be.